rlugojr/linkurious-enterprise-manual/fr/getting-started/download.md

-## Download Linkurious Enterprise
+## Télécharger Linkurious Enterprise

-### Your first download
+### Votre premier téléchargement

-Linkurious is available for download in your personal area at https://linkurio.us/my-account/
+Linkurious peut être télécharger dans votre espace personnel à l'adresse: https://linkurio.us/my-account/

-Log in with the username and password created during the purchase process.
+IdentifiLog in with the username and password created during the purchase process.
 You will then see the downloadable files.

 The downloaded file is a ZIP archive.
 It notably includes: